Skip to Page Content

 2.0 Delaware System of Student Assessments (DeSSA)

-2.1 Delaware System of Student Assessments (DeSSA) is the statewide system of assessments used to measure student achievement which may include, but is not limited to, the following:
+2.1 Delaware System of Student Assessments (DeSSA) is the statewide system of assessments used to measure student achievement which includes the following:

-2.1.1 General Assessments for both English Language Arts (ELA)/Literacy and Mathematics; and
+2.1.1 General assessments for both English Language Arts and Literacy and Mathematics; and

-2.1.4 Alternate Assessments based on Alternate Achievement Standards for English Language Arts, Mathematics, Science and Social Studies; and
+2.1.3 Alternate assessments based on alternate achievement standards for English Language Arts, Mathematics, and Science; and

-2.1.5 Other assessments such as, but not limited to, an assessment for English Language Learners (ELLs), a norm referenced assessment, a college readiness assessment or any assessment that may be administered or required as determined by the Department.
+2.1.4 Other assessments such as an assessment for English Learners, a norm referenced assessment, a college readiness assessment or any assessment that may be administered or required as determined by the Department.

 2.3 The Department shall determine the dates upon which the DeSSA assessments shall be administered, and will advise the LEAs of those dates.